What is an online shopping app?

 eBay

 eBay is the definition of the aggregator app, which also comes with a couple of interesting twists.
 Its app is designed for two user roles: buyer and seller.
 Buyers get a fairly standard set of features that we have already mentioned when discussing the other examples, while sellers get an interface for creating product cards and putting them up on the catalog.
-But we’re not talking about some stores or manufacturers: we’re talking about every single user who wants to sell something through this platform. eBay made a name for itself by virtue of affordable user-made listings, while its signature line is an auction system that provides customers with the opportunity to bid on items, often obtaining them for less than retail prices.
+But we’re not talking about huge stores or manufacturers: we’re talking about every single user who wants to sell something through this platform. eBay made a name for itself by virtue of affordable user-made listings, while its signature line is an auction system that provides customers with the opportunity to bid on items, often obtaining them for less than retail prices.

 The eight must-have features of a shopping app